Dhruv-x7x/Image-Based-Recognition-Cats-and-Dogs/Notes.md

 ## Notes
 - Image data is unstructred data.
+So when applying deep learning models we convert them to matrices.
 -